Senators tell Trump administration to stop forcing payroll tax deferral on federal workers

 Spokespeople for the two federal agencies did not immediately respond to a request for comment.

-The bipartisan rebuke marks only the latest assault against Trump’s payroll tax order, one of a series of actions he announced in August in an attempt to circumvent a lingering congressional stalemate over another round of coronavirus aid.
+The bipartisan rebuke is only the latest against Trump’s payroll tax order, one of a series of actions he announced in August to circumvent a congressional stalemate over another round of coronavirus aid.
 In signing the directive, Trump promised he would boost workers’ take-home pay and pledged he would “terminate” the taxes Americans accrue over the next four months so that they don’t have to repay them in January.

 Weeks later, however, the president’s vision appears to be in tatters.
-A wide swath of companies have signaled they simply may not implement Trump’s order at all, threatening to undermine the White House’s attempts to stimulate the economy.
-Trump’s aim to absolve Americans’ tax debts, meanwhile, has garnered little meaningful support among the very lawmakers who would have to approve such a law.
+A wide swath of companies have signaled they may not implement Trump’s order, threatening to undermine the White House’s attempts to stimulate the economy.
+Trump’s aim to absolve Americans’ tax debts, meanwhile, has garnered little meaningful support among the lawmakers who would have to approve such a law.

 Trump’s executive orders spark confusion among businesses and state officials as Democrats assail them as ‘unworkable’

 In the meantime, the federal government has forged ahead with its own plans to implement the president’s deferral for millions of federal workers.
-Official guidance sent to these employees in recent days has indicated they are unable to opt-out of the program, even as private companies offer their workers the ability to decline to participate.
+Official guidance sent to these employees in recent days has indicated they are unable to opt out of the program.

-The approach has incensed unions, one of which urged Congress this month to block the U.S. government from imposing Trump’s order as part of its next bill funding federal operations.
+The approach has drawn opposition from unions, one of which urged Congress this month to block the government from imposing Trump’s order as part of its next bill funding federal operations.
 Democratic lawmakers are “planning to pursue that in any continuing resolution,” Van Hollen said in an interview Tuesday.

-Military and civilian employees also are subject to the deferral, a payroll processor for the Pentagon confirmed over the weekend.
+The Defense Department’s military and civilian employees are subject to the deferral, a payroll processor for the Pentagon confirmed over the weekend.
 In doing so, it specified in bold, italicized, underlined guidance posted online that they are “not eligible to opt out of the deferral.”

-The approach frustrated lawmakers, including Van Hollen, who said Trump had sought to “sow mass confusion” around a tax deferral that eventually must be repaid.
+Lawmakers, including Van Hollen, said Trump had sought to “sow mass confusion” about a tax deferral that eventually must be repaid.
 “The president wants them to believe they got this bonus,” he said.

-Eric Yoder contributed to this story.
+Eric Yoder contributed to this report.